QlikProfessionalServices/QlikNPrinting-CLI/README.md

 # QlikNPrinting-CLI
 [NPrinting API](https://help.qlik.com/en-US/nprinting/csh/Content/NPrinting/Extending/NPrinting-APIs-Reference-Redirect.htm)

-## New in 1.0.0.5
+## New in 1.0.0.6
-Get-NPSession renamed to Connect-NPrinting Connect-NPrinting now supports NPrinting Authenticaiton.
+Fixed a bug that caused scripts to exist when a 404 was returned from the NPrinting Server.

 ## Authentication